-Kathryn Edin is Professor of Sociology and Public Affairs at Princeton University.
-She is the author of several widely praised and award-winning books including, most recently, $2 a Day: Living on Almost Nothing in America, which was written with H. Luke Shaefer and was published by Houghton Mifflin Harcourt.
-The book was awarded the Hillman Prize for Book Journalism and was shortlisted for the Robert F Kennedy Book Award.
+Kathryn Edin is the co-author, with H. Luke Shaefer, of $2 a Day: Living on Almost Nothing in America.
+Published by Houghton Mifflin Harcourt. $2 a Day was awarded the Hillman Prize for Book Journalism and was shortlisted for the Robert F Kennedy Book Award.

-Kathy is a Trustee of the Russell Sage Foundation and on the Department of Health and Human Services advisory committee for the poverty research centers at Michigan, Wisconsin, and Stanford.
+One of the nation’s leading poverty researchers, Kathy is professor of sociology and public affairs at Princeton University.
+She serves on the Department of Health and Human Services advisory committee for the poverty research centers at Michigan, Wisconsin, and Stanford.
 A founding member of the MacArthur Foundation-funded Network on Housing and Families with Young Children and a past member of the MacArthur Network on the Family and the Economy, she became a member of the National Academy of Sciences and the American Academy of Political and Social Sciences in 2014.